-Solution: Use cooling powder as often to absorb extra moisturiser, bathe as often and try and avoid the heat as much as possible.
+Solution: Use cooling powder as often to absorb extra moisture, bathe as often and try to avoid the heat as much as possible.
 Calamine lotion or hydrocortisone cream can relieve itching and irritation.

-Solution: Rest.
-Have cool non-alcoholic beverages, a cool shower, bath or sponge bath.
+Solution: Take adequate rest.
+Have a cool bath, sponge bath or shower, and drink any cool beverage that is non-alcoholic.
 Use light clothing.
 Rest and if nausea continues see a doctor.

-Solution: Re-hydration with lemon water, clear broths, and any other water replacements that contain electrolytes, like Gatorade.
-Lot of fluid intake and rest important.
+Solution: Re-hydration with lemon water, coconut water, or any other water replacements that contain electrolytes.
+Lot of fluid intake and rest are important.

-This is when time, when you have to be very careful eating out.
+This is the time when you have to be very careful about eating out.
 Warm weather temperatures can cause bacteria to multiply at a rapid pace.
 These bacteria can produce dangerous toxins that will make you sick.
-These bacteria cannot be seen with the naked eye, nor can you smell or taste them.
-Animal products and Dairy and all things containing dairy should be kept below 40 degrees F. To prevent food poisoning, discard all foods that have been left unrefrigerated, especially if in the sun, for more than two hours.
+The bacteria cannot be seen with the naked eye, nor can you smell or taste them.
+Animal products and dairy and all things containing dairy should be kept below 40 degrees F. To prevent food poisoning, discard all foods that have been left unrefrigerated, especially if in the sun, for more than two hours.
 It is also advisable to boost your immune system and have strong digestion to minimize effects of bacteria consumed accidentally.

 Solution: Stop eating and drinking for some hours.
 It is usually said food poisoning clears within 48 hours.
 Try drinking clear soda, clear broth or peppermint tea.
 Add a tablespoon of crushed cumin seeds in soup.
 You could also keep an Ayurvedic fix called Amritdhara at home.

-The ultra violent radiation burns the skin when you spend long hours under direct sun.
+The ultraviolet radiation burns the skin when you spend long hours under direct sun.
 Sunburn symptoms are patches of darkened skin peeling away.

-Solutions: Try staying indoors during 10am to 4pm when the sun light is at its peak.
+Solution: Try staying indoors during 10am and 4pm when the sun light is at its peak.
 Prevent sunburn by using sunscreens with titanium dioxide and zinc oxide, which are physical barrier type sunscreens that protect you from both UVA and UVB rays.